Education > Article > Invivo’s #GutGardenChallenge

 • Legumes – e.g. Soybeans, Fresh Peas, Peanuts

-• Wholegrains – e.g. Quinoa, Oats, Brown Rice
+• Whole Grains – e.g. Quinoa, Oats, Brown Rice

 • Nuts – e.g. Almonds, Walnuts, Cashews

-• Seeds – e.g. Chia, Seasame, Sunflower
+• Seeds – e.g. Chia, Sesame, Sunflower

 • Experiment when food shopping and try a fruit/vegetable/herb/spice etc. which you do not usually buy.

 • Colour swap – try consuming different colours/varieties of a fruit or veg e.g. red instead of white cabbage.
+You can track one point for red and one point for white per week.

-Practical Considerations
+Practical considerations

 • Only focus on those plant foods which you know you tolerate well.